flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

    `git clone --branch=new-pr git@github.com:your_github_username/flathub.git`
 3. Create a new branch with your app’s name:
    `git checkout -b your_app_name`
+   The name of the branch has no incidence on the submission and at no point in the submission will you need to change it.
+Doing so will make github close the Pull Request.
 4. Add your app’s manifest to the branch, commit it and push the commit
-5. Open a pull request against the `new-pr` branch on Github
+5. Open a pull request against the `new-pr` branch on Github.
+Please make sure to title the Pull Request with the name of the application.
+Example "Add org.example.MyAwesomeApp".
-6. Your pull request will then be reviewed by the Flathub admins
+6. Your pull request will then be reviewed by the Flathub reviewers.
+Keep in mind that the reviewers are volunteers.

 Once your pull request has been approved, a new repository will be created for your application, containing your app’s Flatpak manifest.
-You will have write access for the repository.
+You will receive an invitation to have write access for the repository ; please make sure to accept it before it expires.
+Don't hesitate to [contact us](#getting-help) if it did.
 The Flathub service then uses the manifest from your repository to continuously build and distribute your application on every commit.

 ## Someone else has put my app on Flathub—what do I do?